Singapore reports 5 COVID-19 community cases, the highest in 4 months; 30 new infections in total

 Five community cases were reported and no new cases were found in foreign workers’ dormitories.

-This is the highest number of community infections reported in about four months.
+This is the largest number of community infections reported in about four months.
 The last time Singapore reported more than five community cases was on Aug 30, with eight community cases.

 Of the five new community cases reported on Thursday, two are family members of a previous community case - a Singapore permanent resident who works as a marine surveyor at Lloyd's Register Singapore.
 He was reported as a confirmed case on Wednesday.